[Ticker] US to add last three EU states to visa-waiver list

 By EUobserver

 The US is planning to add Bulgaria, Cyprus, and Romania to its visa-waiver programme, letting people stay for up to 90 days without a permit.
 "We have four candidates in the pipeline: Israel, Cyprus, Bulgaria and Romania," homeland security secretary Alejandro Mayorkas said Tuesday, Reuters reports.
 "Each time you add one of these countries, travel just booms," a US tourism-association chief said.
-All other 24 EU states already had waivers.
+All other 24 EU states already have waivers.